gryphonshafer/Quizzing-Rule-Book/governance/internationals.md

 ## Equipment
 - Electronic jump-seat equipment must be used for all competitions.
 A back-up set must be on hand at all times.
 - An unofficial scoreboard must be maintained in full view of the audience at all times, or the score read at the beginning of each time out.
-- A tape recorder must be used in all rooms.
+- An audio recording system must be used in all rooms.